 11. Storage Ottoman

 This type of ottoman doubles as seating AND practical storage.
 The storage ottoman can serve as a prime way to kick up your feet and unwind after a long day.
-As well as the perfect option for keeping your area clutter-free and creating space for hangouts in your room!
+At the same time. it’s a perfect option for keeping your area clutter-free and creating space for hangouts in your room!

 A whiteboard can work in a couple different ways.
 It serves as a great calendar to track your assignments.
 You can employ it as a study tool when quizzing friends on their knowledge before an exam.
 You can also hang it on your door so that people can leave you a message while you’re out and about!